Contrasting Blue Whale Acquisition Corp I (BWC) and The Competition

 Analyst Recommendations

-This is a breakdown of recent recommendations and price targets for Blue Whale Acquisition Corp I and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Blue Whale Acquisition Corp I and its peers, as provided by MarketBeat.com.

 |Sell Ratings